You can filter the charts by clicking the relevant button on the left side. You can access each chart and download the underlying data.

 filtered by Sub_topic

-The chart explains if antisemitism is seen as a problem by eight EU member states, %.
-The results show that antisemitism is seen as a a very big problem in France and Germany and not a very big problem in United Kingdom and Latvia.
+The chart illustrates the perception respondents from eight European Union member states about the antisemitism seen as a problem.
+European Union refers to EU28.
+The United Kingdom left the European Union on 31 January 2020.
+The results show that antisemitism is seen as a very big problem in France and Hungary and not a very big problem in United Kingdom and Latvia.

-Perceptions on changes in the level of antisemitism in the country over the past five years, by EU Member State (%)
+Perceptions of changes in the level of expressions of antisemitism on the internet in the country over the past five years, by EU Member State